lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

         return Response(serializer.data)
 ```

-1. Here we just need to serialize the queryset and return it as a
+1. Here we just need to serialize the queryset and return it as a `Response`
 2. Don't forget to import the `from rest_framework.response import Response`

 The following action will be `create`